BetaAndBit/ComicBooks/en/eng_transcript.md

 African elephant
 Blue whale

 On the above-mentioned chart it was marked the height and weight of different animals.
 From a small bat to a giant whale.
-Having such a combination try to estimate how much the 10 meter dinosaur weighed.
+Having such a combination try to estimate how much the 10-meter dinosaur weighed.

 (1) Draw a line passing close to the marked points, as you did for the dogs.